JonPSmith/RunStartupMethodsSequentially/README.md

 This method allows you to register one or more _LockAndRun_ methods.
 Each LockAndRun method first checks that the provided resource type exists.
 If the resource isn't found, then it exits and allows later LockAndRun methods to try to get a lock on a resource.
 If no resource can be found to create a global lock, the it will throw an exception.

+There are three LockAndRun methods (and its not hard to create others):

+- `AddSqlServerLockAndRunMethods(connectionString)`, which works with a SQL Server database
+- `AddPostGreSqlLockAndRunMethods(connectionString)`, which is for a PostGreSQL database
+- `AddFileSystemLockAndRunMethods(- path to global directory -)`, which uses a FileSystem directory shared across all of the application's instances.

+_NOTE: It is fairly easy to add other LockAndRun methods as long as the [DistributedLock](https://github.com/madelson/DistributedLock) has a lock version for a global lock available to your application._

-_NOTE: This approach is used to handle the situation where the database doesn't currently exist.
-So, if the lock based on the database fails because there is no database, then the second LockAndRun method can use another approach to gain a lock, e.g. using a FileSystem lock on a Directory._
+The reason for having the FileSystem lock is to handle the situation where the database doesn't currently exist.
+For example, if the database lock can't be applied because there is no database, then the library will look that the next LockAndRun method (if available) to obtain a lock.
+By adding a second FileSystem LockAndRun method that can obtain a lock, then the library can still obtain a lock.

-The first LockAndRun method that found its resource will obtain a global lock and the run all your startup services you have registered with RunMethodsSequentially.
+The first LockAndRun method that obtains a global lock will then run all your startup services you have registered to RunMethodsSequentially (see `RegisterServiceToRunInJob<T>` section later).

-Once the your startup services have run on the application instance it on, then it releases the global lock.
-This allows another instance of the application to run, until all the instances have run.
+Once the your startup services have run on the application instance it is on, then it releases the global lock.
+This allows another instance of the application to run, until all the instances have been run.

 #### Extra options